doug-wade/CodeCraftHub/README.md

 # CodeCraftHub
-Final project for my Gen AI certificate
+Final project for my Generative AI certificate

+Note that the code in this repository is AI-generated.